My Journey and The Catalyzing System of Coaching

 As I look back on what inspired me to become a Coach and get to where I am today, I see three milestones on a very colorful path.

-The first milestone was when I became a mechanical engineer, years before I had even heard of Coaching.
+The first milestone was when I became a mechanical engineer, years before I heard of Coaching.
 If I hadn't been on this path, I wouldn't be where I am today; that's for sure.

 After graduating in engineering, I started as a program manager.
 I started with two direct reports, and in eight months, I had five direct reports and a team.
 Coordinating the progressive growth of the engineering field drained all my capacities and filled my days.
 I felt I had no time to "put energy into management," Here, I saw and felt my limitations every day.

 I was a reasonably bright, motivated engineer, a mediocre manager with a non-cohesive team.
 Of course, my efficiency and the productivity of my team fluctuated.
 On top of that, I didn't know how to perform better.
 I clearly remember feeling exhausted almost every evening on my commute home.
 Synchronizing my team took up most of my energy.
 As an engineer, I lacked the training to manage people.
 As a program manager, I thought that shouldn't be a problem because we all came from engineering backgrounds, so we had common ground.
 I thought my team would understand its importance in the system, and everyone would perform accordingly.
-(It was a big mistake to believe that, I know now.)
+(It was a big mistake to believe that.)
 I remember reaching out to the CEO to ask for training.
 That training was a lifesaver.

 I was happy and in love.
 Fully interested and immersed in my new country and life.
-On the other hand, it was a huge burden to settle down, fit in, be separated from my family, make new friends, study, and work 12 hours daily.
+On the other hand, it was a considerable burden to settle down, fit in, be separated from my family, make new friends, study, and work 12 hours daily.
 No wonder, by 2008, I reached "rock bottom" in my life.
 I felt stuck in my personal life and career.
 As a cry for help, I went to therapy, which changed my life in so many ways.
 In just one year, I learned a lot about myself, gained motivating energy to change my life situations effectively, and added a new chapter to my life.
 I became fascinated with hypnosis, NLP, and psychology.

-I started to "blog" for my clients, held meet-ups, Mommy and Me classes, and consultations for my clients' demands.
+I started to "blog" for my clients held meet-ups, Mommy and Me classes, and consultations for my clients' demands.
 The mothers liked those classes, and my writings resonated with their needs; it was a good investment for my practice.

-Almost invisibly and to my surprise, by 2011, I had more clients what I could handle.
+Almost invisibly and to my surprise, by 2011, I had more clients than I could handle.
 So, I started to help my fellow doulas who were beginners in this field and others who had no clients.
 At the same time, hypnosis became my passion, and of course, I went as far on this path as I could- and I became a hypnotherapist.

-In 2012 I went back to see my therapist again - who introduced hypnosis to me, which changed my life.
+In 2012 I went back to see my therapist again - who introduced hypnosis, which changed my life.
 This time I wasn't seeking therapy, but I needed guidance.
 I remember sitting in front of him, contemplating what I wanted to do with my life, once again.
 He was listening to me, expressing my thoughts.
 "I wish to help people to change their life, to show them what incredible inner strengths we all have, how everyone can use hypnosis and positive imagery to change or reach their desires.
 Then he said: Have you considered becoming a Life Coach?
-A life coach can also be a yoga instructor, nutritionist, an Engineer, a Post Partum Doula, a Hypnotist.
+A life coach can also be a yoga instructor, nutritionist, Engineer, Post Partum Doula, a Hypnotist.

 As a third milestone, I entered the final stage of becoming a Coach.
 In 2014, I decided to dive in and become a Life Coach through the International Association of Counsellors and Therapists.
-I spent the next two years preparing for the complete transformation of my business, and coaching professional mothers dovetailed nicely with my role as a postpartum doula.
+I spent the next two years preparing for the complete transformation of my business and coaching professional mothers dovetailed nicely with my role as a postpartum doula.
 It's a different sort of energy, and I liked that variety.
-I love being a coach, having deep conversations almost every day.
+I love being a coach and having deep conversations almost every day.
 I also get to wear the shoes of a consultant and be an inspiration in many ways in life.
 It is the most uniquely privileged and challenging profession in the world for me!

 There is something about the incredible alchemy of being the right person at the right time with the right question in someone's life that provides a catalyst for change in the other person.